Clichy criteria

-The Clichy criteria are a group of criteria proposed in determining the survival of individuals with acute liver failure.
+The Clichy criteria, also called the Beaujon-Paul Brousse criteria, are a group of criteria proposed to predict the survival of individuals with acute liver failure.
 It was based on a study of patients presenting with viral hepatitis, of which individuals with the lowest survival were identified.
+The King's College Criteria are more commonly used.
+Other prognostic models include Acute Liver Failure Early Dynamic (ALFED) model, Model for End-Stage Liver Disease (MELD) score, and the Acute Liver Failure Study Group (ALFSG) Index.

 Two criteria predicted the prognosis of patients with poor survival: